Gal-Gilor/In_Zeus_We_Trust/README.md

 ### Feature Engineering

 Since I used to play the original DOTA on Warcraft 3 platform, I knew this game is not simple.
 Each character has its strengths and weaknesses, winning the game is a group effort, and each player plays a different role based on the character they chose.
 Based on my domain knowledge I added features concerning the main character’s main attribute (Strenght, Agility or Intelligence), attack type (Ranged or Melee), role (Support, Carry, Nuker, Disabler, and Roamer) and recommended lane (Mid, Off-lane).
 A good team is balanced and has different characters that together fill as many positions.
+To get the most accurate list of heroes sorted by their attack type (melee or ranged) and main attribute (Strength, Agility, or Intelligence), I scraped the [DOTA2 Wiki page](https://dota2.gamepedia.com/Dota_2_Wiki "DOTA2 Wiki").
 Additionally, I calculated the win/loss ratio for every character and created features for the top 15 performers and the worse 15 performers (according to the win/loss ratio).

 In the end, I combined the 13 new features with the data frame that contained the dummy variables for every character and scaled the values.